-Probably one of the most classic shades within OPI’s line is Russian Navy.
+Probably one of the most classic shades in the whole world of nail polish is OPI Russian Navy.
 A coveted favourite which I’ve had on my ‘eventually I’ll get it one day cause it’s always going to be around’ list for ages.
 When it arrived in my Second Tili Box I was excited to finally have my mitts on it after years of lusting over it.

 Navy polishes are always ones which I opt for at this time of year, I love layering them with some holographic silver glitter on the ends that looks like snow falling.
 OPI Ink I fondly name as my all time favourite polish as my collection has grown over the past 2 or 3 years it doesn’t get as much use, whilst I still love it I don’t reach for it nearly as often.
 From looking at pictures Russian Navy has always reminded me of Ink, It’s not a pure navy, instead harbouring a deep purple sparkle that stops it from looking really flat.
 I was interested how they would compare in person.
 Whilst they are similar they are definitely not the same.

 Ink has much more of a sparkly appearance compared to Russian Navy, whilst up close shots and close inspection reveal that Russian Navy isn’t a totally flat Navy shade, from a distance it looks very dark, almost edging towards passing as a black.